Session Type Theory

 for LLM agents

 Define interaction protocols as session types.
 Monitor your agent's sends, receives, and tool calls at runtime.
 Catch violations before they cause harm.
+Based on peer-reviewed research.

 !SearchFlights.?FlightResults.!PresentOptions.?UserApproval.!BookFlight.?BookingConfirmation.end